jccpalmer/docs/docker/self-hosted-gateway.md

 # Project scope

 This is document describes a project where I sought an alternative to Cloudflare Tunnels.
 It's still a work-in-progress as I only have one service tunneled.

-Please click on the dropdowns below to access the section you'd like.

 ## Background